 The rules around medicines in schools are very strict.
 Should a student require medication during school hours we require a consent form to be completed.
 This can be obtained from the school office.
 Alternatively, a note in your child’s diary giving written permission, stating dosage and the time that it is required is acceptable.
 This must be signed by a parent/carer.

-All medication must be handed in to Reception before registration as students are not allowed to carry medication around school with them.
+All medication must be handed in to the school office before registration as students are not allowed to carry medication around school with them.

 Epi-pens and inhalers are to be kept in a safe area in the child’s classroom, or taken with them during any outdoor activities or school trips.